 The body’s defenders

-The innate immunity is present at birth and consists of barriers that keep foreign threats outside the body.
-Main components are the skin and stomach acid, as well as the enzymes found in skin oils and tears.
-Mucus and the cough reflex are also part of the innate immunity which is non-specific.
+Innate immunity is present at birth and consists of barriers that keep foreign threats outside the body.
+The main components are the skin and stomach acid, as well as the enzymes found in skin oils and tears.
+Mucus and the cough reflex are also part of innate immunity which is non-specific.
 Substances such as interleukin-1 and interferon are also part of the body’s innate defense.

-The adaptive or acquired immunity, on the other hand, is more complex as it targets the specific threats to the body.
-Before these “fighters” do their job, the body needs to process and recognize the threat before creating antibodies which are specifically designed to that threat.
+Adaptive or acquired immunity, on the other hand, is more complex as it targets specific threats to the body.
+Before these “fighters” do their job, the body needs to process and recognize the threat before creating antibodies that are specifically designed to that threat.
 Once the threat is neutralized, this immunity remembers it and responds similarly and more effectively when the threat shows up again in the future.

 Risks of Autoimmune Diseases

 Medical professionals and researchers cannot pinpoint why for some people, the immune system does not function properly.
 But according to statistics, women get autoimmune diseases more than men.
 About 78% of autoimmune diseases occur in women.
 This usually occurs during the woman’s childbearing years, ages 14 to 44.
 Other experts believe that it must be due to higher levels of hormones in women as compared to men.

 Another thing that experts say is that there are certain groups that are most likely hit by this disease like lupus affects African-Americans and Hispanic individuals more than Caucasians.
 There are over 23.5 million Americans diagnosed with autoimmune diseases at present.
 Race and ethnicity, though not yet fully backed up with research, may increase the risk of getting the disease.